-When ECM software first hit the market the challenge was with simply finding or managing documents.
-Today, Businesses understand their needs around documents are evolving, even for those that have never heard of ECM.
+When ECM software first hit the market the challenge was simply finding or managing documents.
+Today, businesses understand their needs around documents are evolving, even for those that have never heard of ECM.
 They are not looking to just simply manage documents anymore.
-Instead they are managing specific business processes that include documents as major or minor components.
+They are also managing specific business processes that include documents as major or minor components.

 Let’s Talk Accounts Payable

-Accounts Payable is probably the best examples why ECM is not a solution.
+Accounts Payable is probably the best examples of why ECM is not “A” solution.
 First off, let me define the AP process in the U.S. at a high-level.
 After a supplier ships goods to their customer, the supplier sends an invoice to the customer.
-This can be a paper invoice or an electronic one, with majority today being paper.
-Of course ECM also look at the global nature of any solution.
+This can be a paper invoice or an electronic one, with the majority today being paper.
+Of course ECM also looks at the global nature of any solution.
 In several countries, e-invoicing is required by the government.
 This completely eliminates the need for scanning.
 Mexico, for instance, has no paper in its AP process.

-Often when ECM vendors talk about AP, their focus is on the ability to extract customer name and P.O. number, extract line item details, and performing data validation.
-Next is how the system ties these images to their ERP solution.
+Often when ECM vendors talk about AP, their focus is on the ability to extract customer name and P.O. number, extract line item details, and perform data validation.
+Next is how the system ties these images to its ERP solution.
 Rarely are supplier’s e-invoicing initiatives considered, as EDI does not tie to ECM.
-But e-invoicing is usually a major initiative for most CFO.
-An AP solution needs to address, or at least acknowledge the need of, processing both paper and electronic invoices.
+But e-invoicing is usually a major initiative for most CFO’s.
+An AP solution needs to address, or at least acknowledge, the need for processing both paper and electronic invoices.
 Then there the other related processes to AP that need to be addressed.

 Following in Oracle’s Footsteps

-When Oracle’s first database came out in 1978, the company was very different than it is today.
-Their solution was about storing number and letters.
-Thinking back to the late 90’s, almost every conversation about relational databases would take about an hour and would end up with some conversation about “case sensitive” search.
+When Oracle’s first database came out in 1978 the company was very different than it is today.
+Their solution was about storing numbers and letters.
+Thinking back to the late 90’s, almost every conversation about relational databases would take about an hour and would end up with a conversation about “case sensitive” searches.
 In conversations today, I usually get one question about the database, “What versions of Oracle do you support?”
 But I may spend an hour talking about Oracle Applications support.
 Is this to say that Oracle does not care about the RDBS?
 No, it’s a big part of their business.
 Oracle knows that most customers are looking to buy an Oracle ERP solution, not build an ERP on top of an Oracle RDBS.

-ECM vendors need to be promoting the business solution, not just how ECM addresses their business problem.
+ECM vendors need to be promoting a business solution, not just how ECM addresses a business problem.